lulav/LRS_Documentation/blog/2023-09-11-lunar_hopper/index.md

 The Lunar Hopper project is a lunar exploration planning project aimed at solving the intricate problem of lunar hopper missions.
 It focuses on optimizing the spacecraft's trajectory across the whole flight.
 Leveraging state-of-the-art optimal problem-solving algorithms, specifically the [MPOPT Python library](https://mpopt.readthedocs.io/en/latest/), this project seeks to determine the most efficient path for maximizing the distance traveled during the mission.
 It empowers users to customize essential parameters such as spacecraft mass, fuel quantity, thrust, and specific impulse.

-All project installation, code overview and usage details also available in the project [GitHub page](https://github.com/citros-garden/lunar_hopper).
+All project installation, code overview and usage details are also available on the project's  [GitHub page](https://github.com/citros-garden/lunar_hopper).

 ## CITROS Usage 🛸
 Although you can get simulation results using FoxGlove, the best way to work with such simulations and process the results is CITROS!
 With its power, it is possible to create complex data processing scenarios, including the construction of more complex graphs, mathematical analysis and other high-level processing methods.